Component-Oriented-PHP/tutorials/basic/4-routing-package.md

 echo $response->getBody();
 ```

+Don't be overwhelmed.

 The original code could do the job, but this improvement is a lot better.
-It may be a lot to handle right now, but I will try to explain the changes clearly including why we are using echo if routes are not found but HtmlResponse class for sending the response in case of route found.
+It may be a lot to handle right now, but I will try to explain the changes as clearly as possible.

 The new code I added introduces two main concepts that are central to modern frameworks/apps: